electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/_index.md

     <figcaption><h4>Audi A6 e-tron and Audi A6 Avant e-tron concept</h4></figcaption>
 </figure>

 The expectation is that this will be launched in 2023 and the first owners will receive it in early 2024.

-It will be based on the new [PPE-platform](../../technology/bev-platforms/ppe/)
+It will be based on the new [PPE-platform](../../technology/bev-platforms/ppe/) that is co-created with Porsche

 <figure>
     <a href="../../technology/bev-platforms/ppe/drivetrain.jpg">